In keeping with our motto, "We make lives better," UT Health San Antonio is promoting its status as a tobacco-free campus as part of the UT System.

-See the full tobacco-free policy, launched in June 2000, which is in the Handbook of Operating Procedures.
+See the full tobacco-free policy, launched in 2000 and revised in 2017 in the UT Health SA Handbook of Operating Procedures.

 While UT Health San Antonio does not require faculty, staff, and students who are tobacco users to quit, the university does have many resources available for individuals who would like to quit.

-You’re also invited to join Quitxt, a text-messaging program to help young adults quit smoking.
+You’re also invited to join Quitxt, a text-message or Facebook Messenger program in English or Spanish to help young adults quit smoking!

 Quitxt provides 24/7 encouragement, advice, and online support to help smokers in South Texas quit smoking and stay quit, thanks to 30-year health researcher Dr. Amelie G. Ramirez and her Institute for Health Promotion Research at UT Health San Antonio.